edierrosa/freeCodeCampLearning/README.md

 # freeCodeCampLearning

-## This repo keeps track of my code learning progress at [freeCodeCamp](https://www.freecodecamp.org/).
-As you may have noticed, I am completely new to this.
+*As you may have noticed, I am completely new to this.
+This repo keeps track of my code learning progress at [freeCodeCamp](https://www.freecodecamp.org/).*